awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 AWS provides two features that you can use to increase security in your VPC: *security groups* and *network ACLs*\.
 Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets\.
 In most cases, security groups can meet your needs; however, you can also use network ACLs if you want an additional layer of security for your VPC\.
 For more information, see [Internetwork traffic privacy in Amazon VPC](VPC_Security.md)\.

-For scenario 3, you'll use security groups but not network ACLs\.
+For this scenario, you'll use security groups but not network ACLs\.
 If you'd like to use a network ACL, see [Recommended network ACL rules](#nacl-rules-scenario-3)\.

 Your VPC comes with a [default security group](VPC_SecurityGroups.md#DefaultSecurityGroup)\.
 An instance that's launched into the VPC is automatically associated with the default security group if you don't specify a different security group during launch\.
 For this scenario, we recommend that you create the following security groups instead of using the default security group:
 + **WebServerSG**: Specify this security group when you launch web servers in the public subnet\.